MicrosoftDocs/win32/desktop-src/winmessenger/im-messengergroup.md

 ---
 title: MessengerGroup object
 description: Do not use.
 The MessengerGroup object corresponds to the IMessengerGroup interface.
-It represents a single group as stored in the Messenger object's internal group list. ms.assetid: '74c4ffca-ee4b-4347-bfd9-16c481edf953'
+It represents a single group as stored in the Messenger objects internal group list. ms.assetid: 74c4ffca-ee4b-4347-bfd9-16c481edf953
+keywords:
+- MessengerGroup object Windows Messenger
-keywords: ["MessengerGroup object Windows Messenger", "MessengerGroup object Windows Messenger , described"]
+- MessengerGroup object Windows Messenger , described
 topic_type:
 - apiref
 api_name: